-In 2010, I hit rock bottom on every aspect of my life.
+My life was pretty vanilla until 2010.
+I was 23 and I felt that I hit rock bottom on every aspect of my life.
 I was a college grad with no direction on a personal or professional level.
-I was broken-hearted and was drowning in my own misery.
 I didn’t know where to go or what to do.
 I was completely clueless.
-My dad saw this and suggested I travel to get some space.
+My dad suggested I travel to get some space.
 At first, I thought it was a terrible idea, running away from my problems wasn’t going to fix anything.
 But one day I woke up and said “why not, I’ve got nothing to lose”, and in two weeks I was on an airplane.

-In two weeks, I quit my job and broke the news to my friends and family that it was time to say goodbye to a life that wasn’t working for me anymore.
-It was tough; those two weeks are still a blur to me.
-I can only remember bits and pieces.
-But I do remember sitting down at my gate, minding my own business, crying due to to a mixture of fear and excitement, and a little girl sat next to me and said:
+In those two weeks, I quit my job and broke the news to my friends and family that it was time to say goodbye to a life that wasn’t working for me anymore.
+Those two weeks are still a blur to me and I can only remember bits and pieces.
+But what I most remember is sitting down at my gate, crying due to to a mixture of fear and excitement, and a little girl sat next to me and said:

-“Why are you upset?
+“Why are you crying?
 You’re about to go on a great adventure.”

 Let me tell you, she was right.
 And so was my dad.
 I was pushed into the arms of a country in South America called Chile.
-My dad’s side of the family lives there and I was granted dual-citizenship so I could stay as long as I wanted without having to deal with visa issues.
+Most of my dad’s family members live there and I was granted dual-citizenship so I could stay as long as I wanted without having to deal with visa issues.
 My first year went flying by.
-I volunteered to build houses for families living in extreme poverty, I taught English to maintain myself financially, and best of all, I traveled.
-I made some amazing friends and discovered a whole new world that was waiting for me.
+I volunteered, I taught English, and best of all, I traveled.
+I made some amazing friends and discovered a whole new world that changed my life for the better.

-Coming back home after the year I had in Chile was even harder than leaving in the first place.
-I changed so much internally and saw everyone basically in the same place where I left them.
+Coming back home after the year I had in Chile was even harder than leaving the US in the first place.
+I found my friends back home basically in the same place where I left them.
 I couldn’t deal with it.
-I knew that I couldn’t stay and my friends and family knew it too.
+I knew that I couldn’t stay, my friends and family knew it too.
 So I left, again.

 Fast-forward to today, I am still very much in love with Chile.
 It’s been 7 years now; I’m starting my 30’s chapter of my life and I’m enjoying every single minute.
 I don’t know much about what’s going to happen next in my life but I do know two things: